Dutch court rejects attempt to widen euthanasia laws | Law-Order

 Dutch court rejects attempt to widen euthanasia laws

-The Netherlands was the first country in the world to legalise euthanasia and physician-assisted suicide under strict conditions and when overseen by medical professionals.
-Assisting a suicide or providing a means for someone to take their own life outside of the strict criteria is punishable with a jail term of up to three years.

-The Netherlands does not have to widen its euthanasia laws by legalising assisting in a suicide for everyone, not just for doctors, Dutch judges ruled on Wednesday after a challenge from a right-to-die organisation.
+The Netherlands does not have to make assisting in a suicide legal for anyone beyond medical professionals, Dutch judges ruled on Wednesday, rejecting a bid by a right-to-die organisation to widen euthanasia laws.
 In their written decision, the judges ruled that the Dutch law strikes a "fair balance between the societal interests of a ban on assisting a suicide - protection of life and preventing abuse of vulnerable persons - and the interests of an individual to have access to physician-assisted suicide in the case of unbearable suffering without the prospect it will get better".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)